 Gilbert moved to Los Angeles to pursue his dancing career and dance with pop artists like Madonna and Jennifer Lopez.
-His eyes brighten when he talks about his passion and says, “I'm meant to be a dancer, and it just kind of flows.”
+His eyes brighten when he talks about his passion and says, “I meant to be a dancer, and it just kind of flows.”

-His dancing and acting talent landed him the role as Junior in Shine.
+His dancing and acting talent landed him the role of Junior in Shine.
 Junior is the younger of two Puerto Rican brothers who are separated by a tragedy.
 They find themselves on opposite sides of a gentrification project seven years later.
 Junior is trying to maintain the culture of their neighborhood that their father created.
 The older brother, Ralphi, played by Jorge Burgos, works with other corporations that are building local and want to redevelop their family’s neighborhood.
 Thus, raising the cost of living, which the family cannot afford and closing down the Salsa Dance Studio.

 Debbie Reynolds Legacy Studio

 Gilbert stressed how gentrification happens in many lower-income areas and referred to a famous dance studio going through a similar experience as the one in the movie.
 “I just talked to a group of friends about the Debbie Reynolds Legacy Dance Studio.
 It’s the most legendary dance studio that exists.
 Michael Jackson used to rehearse there, and they're dealing with gentrification issues, right now.
 The studio is about to be closed down for the same reasons that happened in the movie.”